Select Page

 Activities with a PICC or Midline Catheter

-You do not want the tube migrating out and as such, you need to be mindful of the PICC Line or Midline Catheter.
-You must not let the tubing hang freely and you must not pick or pull at it.
-You also need to avoid heavy lifting with the arm in which the PICC Line or Midline is placed.
-The site should be kept dry and as such, when you bathe or shower, tape plastic wrap or a plastic bag over it.
+You will need to limit or refrain from activities that may disturb or accidentally dislodge the device.
+This includes avoiding repetitive movements and lifting more than 10 pounds with the arm in which the PICC Line or Midline is placed.
+The site must be kept dry when you bathe or shower, and you can use a PICC line shower covering or securely tape plastic wrap when bathing.
 Do not submerge the PICC Line or Midline site under water and do not swim or use hot tubs.
 If the dressing gets wet, change it immediately.

 Seeking Medical Attention for a PICC or Midline Catheter